Alice Ormsby-Gore: Career

 By 1969 Ormsby-Gore was also working as an occasional model.
-She was photographed by David Montgomery for the 'New Londoners broad at home' article in the 15 March 1969 issue of Vogue UK.
+She was photographed by David Montgomery for the 'New Londoners broad at home' article in the 15 March 1969 issue of British Vogue.
 She was also photographed by Norman Parkinson, Clive Arrowsmith, Tessa Traeger, Patrick Lichfield, and Francesco Scavullo.
 Other Vogue appearances include April 1969, July 1969, January 1970 and April 1971.
-In 1969 as 'Alice Gore' she registered with the model agency 'Monty' run by Peter Marlowe.
+In 1969, as 'Alice Gore', she registered with the model agency 'Monty' run by Peter Marlowe.
 She is featured in a 25 May 1973 Telegraph magazine colour photoshoot of clothes by Bill Gibb.